cmcoffee/snugforge/kvlite/README.md

 ```go
 var ErrBadPadlock = errors.New("Invalid padlock provided, unable to open database.")
 ```
-ErrBadPadlock is returned if kvlite.Open is used with incorrect padlock set on database.
+ErrBadPadlock indicates an invalid padlock was provided.

 ```go
 var ErrLocked = errors.New("Database is currently in use by an exisiting instance, please close it and try again.")
 ```
+ErrLocked indicates that the database is currently in use by another instance.

 #### func  CryptReset

 ```go
 func CryptReset(filename string) (err error)
 ```
-Resets encryption key on database, removing all encrypted keys in the process.
+CryptReset resets the database by deleting all encrypted keys and the KVLite bucket.

 #### type Store